Day Trip To Hvar From Split

 Pakleni Islands

-How To Get To Pakleni Islands: There are several options:
+How To Get To Pakleni Islands: There are several options to get to the Pakleni Islands.

 • Hire your own boat.
 The smaller 5 hp pasara boats do not require a license to operate and are relatively affordable.

 • Take a tour.
-Some will also include nearby Blue Cave and/or Green Cave.
+Some will also include nearby the Blue Cave and/or Green Cave, which are very popular.

-• There are also kayak tours from Hvar to the islands.
+• You can also take a kayak tour from Hvar to the islands.

-Located on the Bay of Balun on Bisevo island, southwest of Hvar is a striking blue sea cave.
-This cerulean oasis was formed by limestone, eroded by seawater.
-Sunlight sweeps into the cave, reflecting off the white bottom, creating vivid blue tones.
-Optimal viewing is just before noon on a sunny day.
+Located on the Bay of Balun on Bisevo island, southwest of Hvar is a striking Blue Cave.
+This cerulean oasis was carved into the limestone by seawater.
+Sunlight sweeps into the cave, reflecting off the white bottom and creating vivid blue tones.
+The best time to see the Blue Cave is just before noon on a sunny day.

 This attraction gets quite busy during peak season, known for long lines and only a very quick visit to the cave.
 Therefore, visiting off-season is best.
 There is no swimming in this cave.

 How To Get To The Blue Cave: About an hour from Hvar, an organized tour is the best way to visit.
-And as there’s no tourist accommodation on Bisevo, it must be done as a day trip.
+And as there’s no tourist accommodation on Bisevo island, it must be done as a day trip.

 How To Get To The Green Cave: As above, this is also best visited by tour.

-Other Beaches to Explore on Your Day Trip to Hvar
+Other Beaches On A Day Trip to Hvar

 There are also other beautiful beaches along Hvar’s southern coast east of Hvar harbor.
 These beaches are mostly fine gravel, but some pebble, best reached by car or boat.
-Click the beach name below for the google map location.
+Click the beach name below for the google map location and more details.

 Day Trip To Hvar From Split: How To Get There

-In peak season, there are up to 18 ferries a day between Split and Hvar, making a day trip from one to the other super easy.
+In peak season, there are multiple ferries running daily between Split and Hvar, making a day trip from one to the other super easy.
 Plus, the ride itself is beautiful.
 See the full range of catamarans and ferries at the link here.

 Adriatic Sea